Ottawa

 The maximum amount of hours employees can work in Canada is 8 hours per day with 40 hours per week.
 The standard working week is Monday-Friday.

-The maximum amount of overtime employees can work is 8 hours or a 48 hour work week.
 Employers are required to pay employees an overtime rate of 150% of their normal salary or 1 hour of time off in lieu of overtime payment.

 Employees in Canada are entitled to 2 consecutive weeks off after their first year of employment.
 After 5 years, they are entitled to 3 consecutive weeks off.